Superhero films ignite rivalry among Marvel and DC comic fans | Mint

 "I think we share a lot of similar optimism in our tone and our feeling in the worlds that we're building.
 And there's room for 'Superman,' there's room for 'Fantastic Four.'
 I'm thrilled.
 Go see both," he added.

 In theaters on July 11, "Superman" introduced David Corenswet as the Man of Steel.
-The movie grossed around $173 million globally and $264 million domestically, according to Box Office Mojo.
+The movie grossed around $173 million globally and $264 million domestically for a total of around $437 million, according to Box Office Mojo.

-Warner Bros has heavily invested in "Superman," aiming to launch a new era at DC Studios under Gunn, named co-CEO, alongside producer Peter Safran.
-Upcoming projects include a Supergirl film slated for June 2026, a film based on the character Swamp Thing as well as TV shows for HBO Max.

-Disney said "Fantastic Four," which stars Pedro Pascal, opened with $24.4 million in ticket sales in the United States and Canada on Thursday night while Daniel Loria, senior vice president at Boxoffice predicts that "Fantastic Four: First Steps" will open domestically at $115 million to $135 million.

-While sales are currently around $115 million to $125 million, he said there was an increase in ticket purchases over the last week that will likely bring sales to the $115 million to $135 million range.

-(Reporting by Danielle Broadway and Rollo Ross in San Diego; Editing by Jacqueline Wong) Walt Disney Co Warner Bros Discovery Inc
+(Reporting by Danielle Broadway and Rollo Ross in San Diego; Editing by Jacqueline Wong and Leslie Adler)